Ambrosiani/Nordic-Museum-Audio-Guide-Android/README.md

 5. Open android folder in Android Studio.
 6. Create and open an android simulator.
 7. Build project.
+8. Switch to the UpdatedPackages branch
-8. Run the following in a terminal
+9. Run the following in a terminal
   ```
   react-native run-android
   ```